Star! (film): Plot

 Gertrude faces financial ruin after spending all her considerable earnings, but ultimately manages to pay back her creditors and retain her glamour.
 As her career soars, her long-distance relationship with her daughter deteriorates.
 When Pamela cancels an anticipated holiday with Gertie, she gets extremely drunk and insults a roomful of people at a surprise birthday party thrown by Coward.
 Among the people insulted at the party is American theatre producer Richard Aldrich.
 When he returns to escort the hungover star home, he gives an honest appraisal of her.
 She is insulted, then intrigued by him, making an unannounced visit to his Cape Playhouse where she proposes to play the lead.
 They argue at rehearsal.
 He proposes marriage; she throws him out.

 Back on Broadway, she has trouble getting a handle on a crucial "The Saga of Jenny" number in Lady in the Dark.
 Aldrich turns up at a daunting rehearsal where he observes her frustration and takes her, with Coward, out to a nightclub.
 She protests, then realizes the kind of performance they are watching is the key to her dilemma in the show.
 Coward pronounces him "a very clever man".
-After a rousing performance of "Jenny", the film ends with her marriage to Aldrich, eight years before her triumph in The King and I and untimely death from liver cancer at the age of 54.
+Gertie later gives a rousing performance of "Jenny".
+She marries Aldrich eight years before her triumph in The King and I and untimely death from liver cancer at the age of 54.